-FIGURE 8.5: Plane waves with electromechanical coupling causing deformation. $\tau C \, a = 50.$
+FIGURE 8.5: Plane waves with electromechanical coupling causing deformation. $\tau Ca = 50.$ simulation therefore required 258m20s (CPU), or approximately 4.3 hours.

 A time series of the resulting activation waves is drawn in Figure 8.4 membrane/vcdsln30, where frames are shown at 4 ms intervals.
 The second wave is propagating through tissue which is still deformed following the passage of the first wave, and therefore it follows a slightly different path.
 In particular, the curve in the second wave is less angular than the first, and is several elements higher, as seen by examining the last part of the left-hand wall to be activated for each wave.
 Note that the elements contract primarily along the fibre direction, so that the central elements are shortening vertically and the top and bottom elements are contracting horizontally in the vicinity of the wavefront.